mandogroup/mandostrap/README.md

 **.u-** : Signify that this class is a Utility class and it has a very specific role. these classes should not be bound onto or changed.

-**._-** : Signify that this class is the worst of the worst—a hack!
-Sometimes, although incredibly rarely, we need to add a class in our markup in order to force something to work
+**._-** : Signify that this class is a hack!
+Sometimes we need to add a class in our markup in order to force something to work, but these classes are only a temporary fix.

 **.js-** : Signify that this element has some behavior acting upon it via JavaScript.

 **.is- / .has-** : Signify that the piece of UI in question is currently styled a certain way because of a state or condition.

-### 3.7 CSS Naming Convention
+### 3.8 CSS Naming Convention

 We use a BEM (Block Element Modifier) naming convention and incorporating the namespacing discussed above.